 There is no dedicated desktop trading platform for trading stocks, ETFs, bonds or mutual funds.
 If you would like to trade forex/CFDs, you can choose from the following three trading platforms: MetaTrader 4, MetaTrader 5 and Advanced Trader.
 In this review, we tested MetaTrader 4 due to its high popularity.

 Markets and products

-At Swissquote (CH) you have access to many markets and trade with a lot of different product types.
+At Swissquote (CH) you can access many markets and trade with a lot of different product types.
 At Swissquote Forex (UK) you can trade only forex and some CFDs.

-Swissquote (CH) offers a lot of different products, with almost everything available, from stocks to options.
+Swissquote (CH) offers many different products, with almost everything available, from stocks to options.
 Swissquote also has a wide selection of available markets and an exceptionally broad range of mutual funds.
 The selection of bonds, options and futures is OK.

 Stocks and ETFs

 Swissquote offers access to 60 stock exchanges worldwide.
-This is a really wide selection of markets, better than Saxo's or Degiro's although not as high as Interactive Broker's 78.
+This is a really wide selection of markets, better than Saxo's or Degiro's, although not as expansive as Interactive Broker's 78.
 Swissquote also offers US penny stocks.

 You can trade with a decent number of ETFs, though not as many as its main competitors offer.

-There is a very wide range of funds availabe at Swissquote, with around 13,000 mutual funds from some 340 fund service providers.
+There is a very wide range of funds available at Swissquote, with around 13,000 mutual funds from some 340 fund service providers.

 Swissquote's selection of bonds is great too.
-It is wider than Saxo's or Degiro's, but smaller than Interactive Broker's.
+It is wider than Saxo's or Degiro's, but smaller than Interactive Brokers's.

 Swissquote provides access to a few futures markets.